leolin16/Leo.Data.Science/notebooks/Categories/Recommendation-System/README.md

    5. find the nearest neighbors of the user - to be the products to recommend to the user
 2. Find products liked by similar users - collaborative filtering
    1. uses only user behavior data
-   2. extract rating(explicit or implicit) for per user per product
+   2. extract rating(explicit{ask consumer to rate or thumb up/down} or implicit{things customers click/purchase/consume}) for per user per product
    3. get rating matrix with user as y axis and products as x axis
    4. fill in the blank cells(product with no user rating) with ML techniques (nearest neighbor model - use the ratings of "most similar" users/latent factor analysis - solve for underlying factors that drive the ratings)
       1. measure distance of users